2019 - 2023 SCPAMemorandum of Understanding: Article 15: Miscellaneous Leaves of Absence

 An employee’s request for family care and medical leave because of employee’s own serious health condition shall be supported by a certification issued by the employee’s health care provider.

-As a condition of an employee’s return from leave taken because of the employee’s own serious health condition, the employee is required to obtain certification from the employee’s care provider that the employee is able to resume work.
+As a condition of an employee’s return from leave taken because of the employee’s own serious health condition, the employee is required to obtain certification from the employee’s health care provider that the employee is able to resume work.

 Employees are required to use the medical certification forms available from the County Human Resources Department to meet the certification and recertification requirements of this section.